BigNoid/script.skinshortcuts/README.txt

 When using Skin Shortcuts to provide the whole main menu, you may wish to provide a series of widgets - such as PVR information, weather conditions, recently added movies, and so forth - that the user can choose from for each main menu item.

-Skin Shortcuts can provide a list of controls for your skinsettings.xml to let the user choose a widget for their main menu items.
+Skin Shortcuts can provide a list of controls for your overrides.xml to let the user choose a widget for their main menu items.

 In the list where you want these controls to appear, put the following in the <content> tag: